Fate Takes a Hand: Critical reception

 The Monthly Film Bulletin wrote: "Extravagantly unlikely omnibus film made up of five widely assorted vignettes with twist endings.
 The script is pat and the production values unremarkable, but the blend of comedy, drama and sentiment is bearable in an ingenuous kind of way."

+Kine Weekly wrote: "Compact, if slightly extravagant, screen magazine.
+It contains five widely assorted vignettes within its not unattractive boards and gives each a neat twist ending.
+The pilot story is adequate, while the direction and acting easily measure up to demands. ...
+The picture stretches credulity to the full by loading every letter with irony, but its theatricality pays off in a shrewd amalgam of humour, romance and stark drama."

 AllMovie called it "a throwback to the British "portmanteau" films of the 1950s."

 TV Guide gave the film two out of four stars, and writes that "the effect of the late letters' delivery to the recipients makes for five delightful little tales.
 Good performances all the way around."